 Adult saw-toothed grain beetles are brown and have an elongated, flattened body.
 They are winged but are never seen flying.
 Adults grow to be about 1/8 of an inch in length.
 They have distinctive rows of saw-like teeth that are located on the segment of their body just behind the head.
 Their worm-like larvae are off-white and are shorter in length than the adults.

 Saw-toothed grain beetles infest broken grains (they do not infest whole grains).
 An infestation usually originates at packaging or storage facilities.
 These beetles (adult or larvae) usually enter homes in products purchased from stores that are already infested.
 Their flat bodies allow them to easily infest broken grain kernels and food packages.

 What do saw-toothed grain beetles eat?

-Saw-toothed grain beetles are a common pest inside homes because they feed on a variety of dry goods that are stored in kitchens and pantries such as: breads, cereal, flour, dry pasta, dried meats, candy, sugar, dried fruits, nuts, and tobaccos.
+Saw-toothed grain beetles are a common pest inside homes because they feed on a variety of dry goods that are stored in kitchens and pantries such as breads, cereal, flour, dry pasta, dried meats, candy, sugar, dried fruits, nuts, and tobacco.